kelvinbush/bookstore/README.md

 - Run `npm install` to install the React and linter dependencies.
 - Run `npm build` to build the application with react .
 - Run `npm run start` to start the development server.
-- Run `npm run test` to run the tests.

 ## Authors